apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Types/VARIANT.md

 ```

 ::: tip

-1. Creating an index on Variant columns, such as when there are numerous sub-columns in payload, might lead to an excessive number of index columns, impacting write performance.
+1. Creating an index on VARIANT columns, such as when there are numerous sub-columns in payload, might lead to an excessive number of index columns, impacting write performance.
-2. The tokenization properties for the same Variant column are uniform.
-If you have varied tokenization requirements, consider creating multiple Variant columns and specifying index properties separately for each.
+2. The tokenization properties for the same VARIANT column are uniform.
+If you have varied tokenization requirements, consider creating multiple VARIANT columns and specifying index properties separately for each.

 :::